maim-lain/renpy/farm-game.md

 <br>

 ## Full game example:
-Here is the code for the full game:
+Here is the code for the full game.
 ```renpy
 init python:
     class Cow():